iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Dynamic Programming
 ===================

-Alright, it's finally time to starting optimizing those decision problems.
+Alright, it's finally time to start optimizing those decision problems.
 The simplest idea would be to exhaustively search the space of all actions trying to find the best solution.
 Notice that even for finite states and horizon, this may be prohibitively expensive